bbc/Imager.js/docs/js-api.md

 ### `Imager.refreshImages()`

-Find images matching the `selector` parameter.
+Refreshes the images an instantation of Imager.js deals with, post-instantion.

 When you call `new Imager()`, the images currently present on the page will become eligible for replacing.
 However, if you later add new images into the page, for example after a XMLHttpRequest, then Imager won't know about these new images.
-Call `refreshImages()` on your existing Imager instantiation to let Imager know about these new images.
+Call `refreshImages()` on your existing Imager.js instantiation to let Imager.js know about these new images.

-This only works when you use a selector string when calling `new Imager()` - if you pass elements then this method does not work.
+This only works when you use a selector string when calling `new Imager()` - if you pass elements then this method may give undesirable results.

 Not yet compatible with the `lazyload` option.
-For this to work, need to preserve original divs when moving elements from `this.imagesOffScreen` to `this.divs`, and re-set the `scrollCheck` interval when new off-screen elements are added.
+For this to work, need to preserve original `this.divs` when moving elements from
+`this.imagesOffScreen` to `this.divs`, and re-set the `scrollCheck` interval when new off-screen elements are added.

+Sample usage:

 ```js
 var imgr = new Imager();